timwie/aio-overpass/README.md

 A client for the [Overpass API], a read-only API that serves up custom selected parts of [OpenStreetMap] data.

-It is optimized for data consumers that need a few elements within a glimpse or up to roughly 10 million elements in some minutes, both selected by search criteria like location, type of objects, tag properties, proximity, or combinations of them.
+The Overpass API is optimized for data consumers that need a few elements within a glimpse or up to roughly 10 million elements in some minutes, both selected by search criteria like location, type of objects, tag properties, proximity, or combinations of them.
 To make use of it, you should familiarize yourself with [Overpass QL], the query language used to select the elements that you want.

 #### Contents
 - [Features](#features)